SymfonyCasts/api-platform/sfcasts/ep3-custom-data/filter-arguments.md

 If we enter an invalid `from` date in the URL, it's simply ignored and we return everything.
 We did that on purpose in `DailyStatsDateFilter`.
 But another option is to return a 400 status code so that the user knows they messed up.
-How?
+How could we do that?

 ## Returning a 400 any time you want